Dublin, Ireland

 Admission to the program is selective.
 All applicants for the program will be judged on their academic performance, their reasons for wishing to attend the program, their flexibility and sensitivity to other cultures, and their ability to adjust to a new cultural setting.

-Immediately upon acceptance to the program, students are required to pay an initial payment that is non-refundable of $500.00 to ensure a place in the program.
-This initial payment will be applied toward the cost of the program.
+Immediately upon acceptance to the program, students are required to pay a $500.00 non-refundable initial payment to ensure a place in the program.
+The initial payment will be applied toward the cost of the program.

 Please note that students accepted to the program are required to attend three mandatory pre-departure class sessions totaling 12 hours.
 Failure to attend will result in students being withdrawn from the program.